 sorry for dropping the ball a bit in the blog updating department. things have been pretty busy lately.

-the show at green bean was a lot of fun. i somehow found a way to mess up in just about every single song, which is some sort of record for me, but at least some of the mistakes weren’t too ugly. i find it kind of hilarious that one of the few songs i didn’t mess up on at all was the one we didn’t really rehearse at all. my most obvious mistakes came in songs i was pretty comfortable with.
+the show at green bean was a lot of fun. i somehow found a way to mess up in just about every single song, which is some sort of record (even for me), but at least some of the mistakes weren’t too ugly. i find it kind of hilarious that one of the few songs i didn’t mess up on at all was the one we didn’t really rehearse at all. my most obvious mistakes came in songs i was pretty comfortable with.

-it’s odd. i got these impulses to just improvise things in the middle of songs. that usually worked out well, even when i was taking some pretty big risks. it was during the more straightforward songs that worked well in rehearsal where i ended up hitting most of the ugly notes. but only on piano. when i was playing guitar or banjo, i was fine.
+it’s odd. i got these impulses to just improvise things in the middle of songs. that usually worked out well, even when i was taking some pretty big risks. it was the more straightforward songs that worked well in rehearsal where i ended up hitting most of the bad notes. but only on piano. when i was playing guitar or banjo, i was fine.

 travis is in black & white…